junior-devleague/unity-VR-space-adventure/Crossplatform-Build-Instructions/ios-build-instructions.md

 # IOS Build Instructions

 ## Requirements
-- Make sure you are running the lastest version of IOS on your device for compatability reasons.
+- Make sure you are running the lastest version of IOS on your device and Xcode 8.3.3 minimun for compatability reasons.
 - IOS minimum device model of Iphone 5

 #### Steps Unity